Q42/sanity-plugin-page-tree/README.md

   /* Root page schema type name */
   rootSchemaType: 'homePage',
   /* Array of all page schema type names */
-  pageSchemaTypes: ['homePage', 'contentPage', 'contentChildPate'], /* Optionally specify which document types can be the parent of a document type.
+  pageSchemaTypes: ['homePage', 'contentPage', 'contentChildPage'], /* Optionally specify which document types can be the parent of a document type.
   If no allowed parents are specified for a type, all document types are allowed as a parent for that type */
-  alllowedParents: {
+  allowedParents: {
     contentChildPage: ['contentPage'],
   },
   /* Api version to be used in all underlying Sanity client use */